phil-opp/blog_os/blog/content/first-edition/extra/naked-exceptions/03-returning-from-exceptions/index.md

 ![example: program uses mm0, mm1, and mm2.
 Then the exception handler clobbers mm1.](xmm-overwrite.svg)

 This example shows a program that is using the first three multimedia registers (`mm0` to `mm2`).
-At some point, an exception occurs and control is transfered to the exception handler.
+At some point, an exception occurs and control is transferred to the exception handler.
 The exception handler uses `mm1` for its own data and thus overwrites the previous value.
 When the exception is resolved, the CPU continues the interrupted program again.
 However, the program is now corrupt since it relies on the original `mm1` value.

 ### Saving and Restoring Multimedia Registers
 In order to fix this problem, we need to backup all caller-saved multimedia registers before we call the exception handler.
 The problem is that the set of multimedia registers varies between CPUs.
 There are different standards: